lanthale/PhotoSlide/README.md

 - Copy/Paste images from one directory/collection to another
 - Have as many places to store photos/videos as you want
 - Usage of multi threads for reading image information / editing and metadata support
+- Nicer icons with (iKonli)
+- Implement Cut/copy/paste in the collections module so that you can have your actully working collection locally and the rest on the NAS

 ## Missing features
 - View of all raw data format (using libdcraw)